Basaloid squamous cell lung carcinoma: Epidemiology

 The true incidence and prevalence of basaloid squamous cell lung carcinoma remains unknown, but this form of lung cancer is considered relatively uncommon.
 In one of the largest studies of this particular variant, Moro-Sibilot and co-workers found a 6.3% prevalence of Bas-SqCC among 1,418 consecutive NSCLC patients at their institution.

 Basaloid carcinomas of the lung - like nearly all recognized variants of lung cancer - are highly associated with tobacco smoking.
 Basaloid architecture in pulmonary carcinomas has been shown to be particularly prevalent in smokers with heavy exposure, and squamous cell carcinoma has the strongest association with tobacco exposure than any other major cell type of NSCLC.

 As compared to other forms of lung cancer, Bas-SqCC often occurs in those who are somewhat older than average.
-As SqCC is also associated with presentation at somewhat older ages, the true relevance/effect size of the basaloid-age interaction remains unknown.

 Basaloid squamous cell carcinoma usually begins centrally, in the larger proximal bronchi.
 Basaloid carcinoma primary in the lung may also occur in a multicentric form.